rochars/utf8-buffer-size/README.md

 npm install utf8-buffer-size
 ```

-You can also download one of the files in the *./dist* folder:
+You can also download the UMD dist file in the *./dist* folder:
 https://github.com/rochars/utf8-buffer-size/tree/master/dist

 ## Use